Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 No annotations are provided, so the description carries the full burden of behavioral disclosure.
-It mentions token budgeting and relevance ranking, which are useful behavioral traits.
-However, it doesn't cover critical aspects like whether this is a read-only operation (implied but not stated), potential rate limits, authentication requirements, or how 'most relevant' is determined.
-For a tool with zero annotation coverage, this leaves significant gaps.
+It mentions token budgeting and context loading, but lacks details on permissions, rate limits, error handling, or what 'most relevant' means algorithmically.
+For a tool with no annotations, this leaves significant gaps in understanding its behavior.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.